Tutorial | Batch deployment basics (MLOps part 2)

 You can also always navigate to the Deployer by choosing Local/Remote Deployer in the Applications menu from the top navigation bar.

-Before actually creating a new deployment, take a moment to explore the Deployer.
+Although we now have pushed a bundle to the Deployer, we don’t yet have an actual deployment.
+Before creating a new deployment, take a moment to explore the Deployer.
 If you are using the remote Deployer, note the change in the instance URL.

-• From the Project Deployer, click on Deployer at the top left to see how this node has separate components for deploying projects or API services.
+1. From the Project Deployer, click on Deployer at the top left to see how this node has separate components for deploying projects, deploying API services, and monitoring.

-• Click on Projects to view current deployments, projects that have published bundles, and available infrastructures.
+2. Click on Deploying Projects to view current deployments, projects that have published bundles, and available infrastructures.

 Dataiku screenshot of a bundle on the Project Deployer.

 Thus far, we’ve published a bundle from the Design node to the Project Deployer.
-But, to create an active deployment, there’s a second step.
+To create an active deployment, there’s a second step.
 We still need to push the bundle from the Project Deployer to an Automation node.

-• In the Bundles to deploy panel on the left of the Project Deployer, find the v1 bundle for this project, and, click Deploy.
+2. In the Bundles to deploy panel on the left of the Project Deployer, find the v1 bundle for this project, and click Deploy.

 If the Deploy button is not clickable, it means there is no infrastructure ready for deployment.
 Please contact your instance administrator to create one.